 VPI Industries Inc. is a high-end audio manufacturer that was started by Sheila and Harry Weisfeld, the founders and co-owners thirty five years ago.
-Both Jonathan, our oldest son and VPI Industries began at the same time in 1978 with our first product, a record weight in two different sizes.
-Then, we introduced a turntable isolation base in December of 1978.
+Both Jonathan, their oldest son and VPI Industries began at the same time in 1978 with their first product, a record weight in two different sizes.
+Then, VPI introduced a turntable isolation base in December of 1978.

 Soon after the cleaning machine, the infamous DB-5 or “magic bricks” were introduced.
 These were wood-encased ferrous metal blocks designed to absorb stray electromagnetic radiation from electronic components.

 This was followed by VPI manufacturing bases for both the Denon and JVC direct drive motors.